 Disclosure: Some links in this post are affiliate links.
 Using these links doesn’t cost you anything extra and it helps support this blog and podcast.
 As an Amazon Affiliate, I earn from qualifying purchases.
-White Wizard games was cool enough to provide me with a review copy of Sorcerer.
+Wise Wizard games was cool enough to provide me with a review copy of Sorcerer.

 What comes in a box of the card game Sorcerer?

 Sorcerer was designed by Peter Scholtz, Robert Dougherty and Darwin Kastle.
 It features art from Jan Drenovec, Alena Kubíková, Vašek Pěnčík, Peter Scholtz, and Pavel Širůček.
-It was kickstarted in 2019 and published the same year by White Wizard Games.
+It was kickstarted in 2019 and published the same year by Wise Wizard Games.

 To best see what you get when you crack open Sorcerer for the first time I recommend watching our Sorcerer unboxing video.

 The first thing I noticed when opening the box was the amount of artwork on the inside cover of the box.
 It looks like a velvet-lined box with this great burgundy colour.
 I later learned that the box top is meant to act as a dice tray when you are playing.
 A nice touch.

 The rulebook is on top, covering punch boards with lots and lots of little counters and tokens and some nice dividers for the cards.
 Next, are four rather solid player boards covering a plastic box insert.
 This insert has a ton of room for cards, way more than you get in this box.
 In this, I found the location tiles, the dice, some cubes, and some glass bead style counters.